Frequently Asked Questions for carpet, upholstery & rug cleaning in Tavistock, Okehampton, Launceston,

 How long will it take the carpet to dry?

-In most cases, carpets are fully dry within 3 -8 hours.
-Drying time depends on several factors; the type & density of the carpet, weather conditions, indoor temperature, etc. We carry powerful air moving equipment which will be used where appropriate to
+Carpets are typically fully dry within 3 -8 hours.
+Drying time depends on several factors; the type & density of the carpet, weather conditions, indoor temperature, etc.

 Can I walk on my carpet straight away?